* Images shown are of mature plants

 The Ponderosa Lemon is a tropical hybrid that produces jumbo-sized lemons.
 A cross between the citron and the traditional lemon, Ponderosa Lemons reach the size of grapefruits, each one weighing 1 to 2 pounds!

-Peak season is late spring / early summer, although, this magnificent tree produces lemons year-round.
+Ponderosas can produce lemons year-round, depending on your climate, but peak harvest seasons are late summer and winter.
 Planted outside, your tree will reach a height up to 24 feet for those living in zones 9-11.
 If you reside outside of those zones, you can grow these lemons indoors.
 Your tree will do well in a container set in front of a sunny window.
 Just imagine an ample supply of lemons whenever you want them!
 You’ll have pounds of giant fruit ready to be picked all year long.

 You’ll Never Want Another Grocery Store Lemon